By Dietitian Jill Place

 I couldn’t find Paleo frozen chicken nuggets anywhere (they do have decent Gluten Free ones though).
 But you can make them in an air fryer with this recipe, Paleo Air Fryer Chicken Tenders.

-My air fryer (I bought the cheapest, smallest one on Amazon) has fast become one of my fave kitchen appliances.
+My air fryer (I bought the smallest one on Amazon to start and love it so much that I now have a six-quart) has fast become one of my fave kitchen appliances.
 It’s one of the easiest ways I know to make a really tasty meal in a flash.
 And comfort food to boot.

 I know all these suggestions take a more little effort than just slapping a frozen meal in a microwave … but I’m just trying to give you some options.